 Content marketing improves both of these things by creating well-written content that keeps people reading (improving your retention rate).

 Regularly releasing content such as blog posts that answer the questions your ideal customers are asking and distributing them through social media (driving more traffic to your site) can have a huge impact on your business.

 SEO will look slightly different for each website.
-Some companies may need to focus more on building a roster of high-quality backlinks, while others are better off working on their site’s content.
+Some companies may need to create a roster of high-quality backlinks, while others are better off working on their site’s content.

-How do you know which SEO strategies are best for your company?
+How do you know which SEO strategies are best for your business?

 The trick is to invest in solid competitor and audience research so that you can tailor your SEO strategy to the niche of the internet that you hope to rank in.
 You could try to do this research yourself via email and other means, but we would recommend partnering with an experienced SEO agency that has access to the tools and knowledge required to build a dependable SEO strategy.
-If you have any questions contact us and we can help you with your sites SEO.
+If you have any questions contact us and we can help your business through your site’s SEO.